cohenlabUNC/clpipe/docs/flywheel_sync.rst

 One quirk of Flywheel's sync command is that it creates a strangely named temporary directory at the currently working directory, which is empty after the sync is finished. clpipe removes this folder automatically.

+Note that if you are not using flywheel_sync and are downloading DICOMs directly from Flywheel or another platform, you will need to unzip the DICOMs before proceeding to BIDS conversion.

 *****************
 Configuration